department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/product/10-10EZ Postmortem WIP.md

 ### What will we change to ensure this doesn't happen again?

-- Implement a monitor on HTTP calls to es_backend at the fwd proxy
+- Implement a monitor on HTTP calls to es_backend at the fwd proxy, add alerts
-- Add alerts for this new monitor
 - Look into the conditions and add a spec that fails with these conditions
 - Look into 500s that appeared in staging, potentially adding alerts for staging errors like this